naumch1k/naumch1k/README.md

 ### Current Projects

-Just joined the team of [Yandex.Practicum Studio](https://github.com/Studio-Yandex-Practicum) that develops a new website for [lubimovka.ru](https://lubimovka.ru/)
+Just joined the team of [Yandex.Practicum Studio](https://github.com/Studio-Yandex-Practicum) that develops a new website for [lubimovka](https://lubimovka.ru/) drama festival

 ### Other Projects